Margaret A. Uyehara: Career

 Uyehara was assigned in 2006 to Kyiv, Ukraine, as management counselor at the U.S. embassy.
 In 2008 she was named as director of the Regional Support Center at the U.S. Consulate in Frankfurt, Germany.
 In 2010 she became a management counselor in Vienna, Austria.

 When she was nominated to become a U.S. ambassador, she was serving in Washington, D.C. as executive director of the Bureaus of European and Eurasian Affairs and International Organization Affairs.

-Personal
+Personal life

 Uyehara's husband, Michael, is also a Foreign Service Officer, they have three sons and two daughters.
 In addition to English, Uyehara speaks German, French, Ukrainian and Japanese.